-Nuclear Regulatory Commission License Termination Rule (10 CFR Part 20, Subpart E)-The Atomic Energy Act of 1954 assigned NRC responsibility for licensing and regulating commercial uses of atomic energy.
-The NRC (and its predecessor the Atomic Energy Commission) fulfilled this responsibility at the WNYNSC by licensing the facility from 1966 to 1981 when the license was suspended to execute the 1980 WVDP Act.
-Although the NRC suspended the technical specifications and certain other portions of the license pending the completion of the WVDP, NRC maintained certain authorities under the WVDP Act that included prescribing decommissioning criteria for tanks where the high-level radioactive waste solidified under the project were stored, as well as the facilities, materials and hardware used in solidification activities.
-In support of determining the decommissioning criteria for the WVDP, the NRC published a draft policy statement for public comment in December 1999 (67 Federal Register [FR] 67952).
-After considering public comment, the NRC issued a final policy statement in February 2002 prescribing the use of the NRC's License Termination Rule as the decommissioning criteria for the WVDP.
-(See the discussion below for more detail on the NRC final decommissioning policy statement.)
-NYSERDA's NRC license for West Valley will become a factor when DOE has completed its obligations under the WVDP Act.
+Nuclear Regulatory Commission License Termination Rule (10 CFR Part 20, Subpart E)-The Atomic Energy Act of 1954 assigned the NRC responsibility for licensing and regulating commercial uses of atomic energy.
+The NRC (and its predecessor, the Atomic Energy Commission) fulfilled this responsibility at WNYNSC by licensing the facility from 1966 to 1981, when the license was suspended to execute the 1980 WVDP Act.
+Although the NRC suspended the technical specifications and certain other portions of the license pending completion of WVDP, the agency maintained certain authorities under the WVDP Act that included prescribing decommissioning criteria for tanks where the high-level radioactive waste solidified under the project was stored, as well as the facilities, materials, and hardware used in solidification activities.
+In support of determining the decommissioning criteria for WVDP, the NRC published a draft policy statement for public comment in December 1999 (64 Federal Register [FR] 67952).
+After considering public comment, the NRC issued a final policy statement in February 2002 prescribing the use of the NRC's License Termination Rule as the decommissioning criteria for WVDP (67 FR 5003).
+(See the following discussion for more detail on the NRC final decommissioning policy statement.)
+NYSERDA's NRC license for WNYNSC will become a factor when DOE has completed its obligations under the WVDP Act.
 At that time, the license could be reinstated or terminated, depending on the alternative selected.

-The License Termination Rule does not apply a single public dose criterion.
+The License Termination Rule does not apply a single public dose criterion for meeting license termination requirements.
 Rather it provides for a range of criteria.
-The License Termination Rule specifies that a site will be considered acceptable for unrestricted use if the residual radioactivity that is distinguishable from background radiation results in a total effective dose equivalent (TEDE) to the average member of the critical group that does not exceed 25 millirem per year, including that from groundwater sources of drinking water, and the residual radioactivity has been reduced to levels that are as low as reasonably achievable (ALARA).
-The License Termination Rule goes on to specify that a site will be acceptable for license termination under restricted conditions if the licensee has made provisions for legally enforceable institutional controls that provide reasonable assurance that the TEDE from residual radioactivity distinguishable from background to the average member of the critical group will not exceed 25 millirem per year.
-Even if institutional controls fail, individual doses should not exceed 100 millirem per year TEDE.
-If it is demonstrated that the 100 millirem per year TEDE criterion is technically not achievable or prohibitively expensive in the event of failure of institutional controls, the individual dose criterion in the event of failure of institutional controls may be as high as 500 millirem per year TEDE.
-However, in circumstances where restricted release is required, if the 100 millirem per year TEDE criterion is exceeded, and/or the use of alternate criteria has been determined, the area would be rechecked by a responsible government entity no less frequently than every 5 years.
+The License Termination Rule specifies that a site will be considered acceptable for unrestricted use if the residual radioactivity that is distinguishable from background radiation results in a total effective dose equivalent (TEDE) to the average member of the critical group that does not exceed 25 millirem per year, including that from groundwater sources of drinking water, and the residual radioactivity has been reduced to levels that are as low as is reasonably achievable (ALARA).
+The License Termination Rule goes on to specify that a site will be acceptable for license termination under restricted conditions if the licensee has made provisions for legally enforceable institutional controls that provide reasonable assurance that the TEDE from residual radioactivity distinguishable from background levels to the average member of the critical group will not exceed 25 millirem per year.
+Even if institutional controls were to fail, the TEDE to an individual should not exceed 100 millirem per year.
+If it is demonstrated that the 100-millirem-per-year TEDE criterion is technically not achievable or is prohibitively expensive in the event of failure of institutional controls, the individual TEDE criterion may be as high as 500 millirem per year.
+However, in circumstances where restricted release is required, if the 100-millirem-per-year TEDE criterion is exceeded and/or the use of alternate criteria has been determined, the area would be rechecked by a responsible government entity no less frequently than every 5 years.
 Resources would have to be set aside to provide for any necessary control and maintenance of the institutional controls.
-Finally, the License Termination Rule permits alternative individual dose criteria of up to 100 millirem per year TEDE plus ALARA considerations for restricted release, with institutional controls established after a public participation process.
+Finally, the License Termination Rule permits alternative individual TEDE criteria of up to 100 millirem per year plus ALARA considerations for restricted release, with institutional controls established after a public participation process.
 Compliance with the dose criterion involves assessment of the total dose to a receptor from all of the NRC-regulated facilities.